Multilevel randomized quasi-Monte Carlo estimator for nested integration: Numerical results

 We determined the optimal final level $L^{\ast}$ of the MLDLQMC estimator with inexact sampling for a given tolerance $TOL>0$.
-The number of levels is displayed in Figure~\ref{fig:poisson.evt.work} (A) and the rate of increase was $\log_2(TOL^{-1/2})$, as expected.
+The number of levels is displayed in Figure~\ref{fig:poisson.evt.work} (A) and the rate of increase was $\log_2(TOL^{-2/3})$, as expected.
 Finally, the accuracy and efficiency of the MLDLQMC estimator for optimal outer samples $N_{\ell}^{\ast}$, where $1\leq \ell\leq L^{\ast}$, was analyzed for various error tolerances $TOL$.
 In Panel (B), the total work of the MLDLQMC estimator, depending on the optimal $L^{\ast}$ and $N_{\ell}^{\ast}$, where $0\leq \ell\leq L^{\ast}$, is presented as a function of the tolerance $TOL$.
-The projected rate of increase of $1/(1-\epsilon)+\gamma/\eta_{\rm{w}}\approx1.5$ is only observed for $TOL<10^{-10}$, indicating that the outer number of samples, for which the computational effort increases at a rate of 1, dominate the overall cost for higher tolerances.
-The cost is then dominated by the effort to estimate the final level $L^{\ast}$ accurately, using $M_{L^{\ast}}$ randomized inner samples and mesh discretization parameter $h_{L^{\ast}}$.
-This low tolerance does not correspond to a practically feasible computational cost and is only understood as a verification that the projected cost is attained as $TOL\to 0$.
-In Panel (C), 100 runs of the MLDLQMC estimator with $S=R=1$ randomizations at each level for $TOL=10^{-2}$, $TOL=5\times 10^{-3}$, and $TOL=10^{-3}$ are presented, each remaining below the error tolerance projected by the CLT for the given $L^{\ast}$ and $N_{\ell}^{\ast}$, where $0\leq\ell\leq L^{\ast}$ and $M_0=4^{4}$, $h_0=2^{-4}$.
-An average of 100 runs for $TOL=5\times 10^{-4}$ was used as a reference solution.
+The projected rate of increase of approximately 1.5 implied by Corollary~\ref{cor:EIG.case} was observed for this example.
+In Panel (C), 100 runs of the MLDLQMC estimator with $S=R=1$ randomizations at each level for $TOL=5\cdot 10^{-2}$, $TOL=10^{-2}$, and $TOL=5\cdot 10^{-3}$ are presented, each remaining below the error tolerance projected by the CLT for the given $L^{\ast}$ and $N_{\ell}^{\ast}$, where $0\leq\ell\leq L^{\ast}$ except for one run at the coarsest tolerance.
+Here, $M_0=2^{7}$ and $h_0\approx 0.42$.
+An average of 100 runs for $TOL=10^{-3}$ was used as a reference solution.
+Here, the reference solution was approximately equal to $I\approx 0.779$ and the smallest relative tolerance depicted in Panel (C) is therefore of order $\cl{O}(10^{-2})$.